Hammurabi: Posthumous commemoration

 I am the battle net that catches him who offends me.

 After extolling Hammurabi's military accomplishments, the hymn finally declares: "I am Hammurabi, the king of justice."
 In later commemorations, Hammurabi's role as a great lawgiver came to be emphasized above all his other accomplishments and his military achievements became de-emphasized.
 Hammurabi's reign became the point of reference for all events in the distant past.
-A hymn to the goddess Ishtar, whose language suggests it was written during the reign of Ammisaduqa, Hammurabi's fourth successor, declares: "The king who first heard this song as a song of your heroism is Hammurabi.
+A hymn to the goddess Ishtar, whose language suggests it was written during the reign of Ammi-Saduqa, Hammurabi's fourth successor, declares: "The king who first heard this song as a song of your heroism is Hammurabi.
 This song for you was composed in his reign.
 May he be given life forever!"
 For centuries after his death, Hammurabi's laws continued to be copied by scribes as part of their writing exercises and they were even partially translated into Sumerian.